goforj/crypt/README.md

 ### <a id="getappkey"></a>GetAppKey · readonly

 GetAppKey retrieves the APP_KEY from the environment and parses it.

-_Example: read APP_KEY and ensure the correct size_

 ```go
 keyStr, _ := crypt.GenerateAppKey()